FrancesCoronel/personal-website-v3/_posts/2015-08-30-fullstack-academy-reflections.md

     - time
 ---

-So during my last few days of Fullstack, I was feeling a little something like this… {#reflectiononfullstackacademy}
+So during my last few days of Fullstack, I was feeling a little something like this…
 ====================================================================================

 ![I regret